 Her Fight for Migrant Rights

-Bulat is a firm believer that our democracy should reflect the diversity of the people it represents, and the only way to make this happen is to encourage EU migrants living in the UK to become more involved in politics.
+Bulat is a firm believer that our democracy should reflect the diversity of the people it represents.
+The only way to make this happen is to encourage EU migrants living in the UK to become more involved in politics.

 She asked how it was fair that the UK is in a situation where there is taxation but not representation for those people who are taxpayers?
 Bulat concluded that if nobody else was going to stand up and represent those people who needed a voice, she would.